WestDRI/wgpages/content/programmableFilter.md

 ## Programmable Source

-1. Let's switch to Programmable Source
-1. Try several different Output Data Set Type (not Same as Input)
-1. `print(type(output))` via Script
+Let's switch to the Programmable Source.
+It has no input, so we will need to set its Output Data Set Type to one of the VTK data types.

 A common use of Programmable Source is to *prototype readers*.
 Let's quickly create our own reader for a CSV file with 3D data on a grid.